 - I have the energy and motivation to follow through on my self-care activities and meet my self-care goal(s).

 - I learned how to weave small self-care activities into my day – even when my day looks full.
 I found I was more productive, and even today, I feel so much better!

 What I learned literally changed my life.

 Now, I’m hoping it will change yours.
-I hope you consider subscribing (and getting your free Bible Study as a thank-you gift) HERE.
+I hope you consider subscribing and receiving a free thank you gift.
+You can do that HERE.